rtfisher/summerschool_lectures/README.md

   ```
 - A successful run will output information for each timestep, terminating in "exiting: reached max SimTime".

-4. To stop any running Docker containers, and to completely clean up the disk space used by Docker, you can use this one-line command:
+## Notes on Using Docker:

-5. To stop any running Docker containers, and to completely clean up the disk space used by Docker, you can use this one-line command:
+1. To stop any running Doceer containers, and to completely clean up the disk space used by Docker, you can use this one-line command:

 ```sh
 docker ps -q | xargs -r docker stop && \